 Formerly known as the Older People’s Festival, we returned in 2019 with a new name to better capture the spirit of Ageing Well in Brighton & Hove.

-With the joy of the thousands of people who took part in 2018’s OPF ringing in our ears, we proudly brought the 2019 Ageing Well Festival to you.
+With the sound of the joy of the thousands of people who took part in 2018’s OPF ringing in our ears, we proudly brought the 2019 Ageing Well Festival to you.
 The two week extravaganza was packed full of events, highlighting the activities going on in our city all year round.